Tolkien's mythology as he wrote it being very Western had only Evil Dragons.

 up in the wilderness as a symbol of himself in John 3.
 The Hebrew word Seraph is

 used in that account where it is made a synonym for Nahash (Serpent in

-Genesis 3), Isaiah described Seraphim circling the Throne of Yahuah,
+Genesis 3), in fact the word "serpent" may come from Seraph ultimately.
+Isaiah described Seraphim circling the Throne of Yahuah,

 leading many to think of the term as a synonym for Cherubim.
 Also in

 Job, God speaks of Behemoth and Leviathan as creations he's very proud

 of.
 All these words can also be linked to Satan (except Behemoth), but